PDConSec/vsc-print/README.md

 ## Release Notes

+### 0.7.7

+- The editor tab-size setting was incorrectly retrieved and therefore not respected.
+This has now been corrected.

+### 0.7.6

+- Localised to French.
+- The Russian "localisation" is a stub (still in English) pending translations.
+- Menu and icon availability now determined from editorLangId rather than resourceLangId.
+This should allow printing of unsaved documents and unrecognised file types per issues 31 and 32.

 ### 0.7.1

 Now using VS Code's markdown rendering pipeline.
 - faster load
 - smaller memory footprint
 - markdown extensions like [Markdown+Math](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath) take effect when printing

 ### 0.7.0

 - Bump minor version as 0.6.13 introduced new settings changing the UX
 - Fix support for extended character sets and mixed languages in printed source code (#29) with thanks to Ekgart Vikentiy for reporting this.